river-hermsen/progressbar-vue/README.md

 # progressbar-vue
-A simple and (really) lightweight VueJS progress bar.
+A simple and lightweight VueJS progress bar.